Bellaedris/SproutEngine/README.md

 The project is divided into different targets, each focusing on an aspect of realtime rendering.
 ## Rasterization
 Realtime rasterization rendering.
 As of now, is implemented:
-- model loading and displaying, through the graphics pipeline
+- model loading and displaying
-- Blinn lighting model
-- Chromatic aberrations through framebuffers
+- PBR pipeline
+- Pass system, with multiple post processing effects -Shadow mapping (simple, no CSM)
+- Frustum culling

 In progress:
-- Frustum culling
-- Shadow mapping
+- GPU instanciation

 ![](resources/readme/sproutEngine.png)

 ## Raytracing
 Raytracing on both CPU and GPU.
-Implemented on the GPU side:
+Implemented on the GPU side (most likely broken right now, I'm reworking my whole pipeline) :
 - Direct illumination and shadows on spheres
 - Movement though the scene (No way, realtime???)
 - Diffuse lighting with materials, emissive triangles and frame accumulation